-I used to be what is called a “grey area drinker”… At least I was a “grey area drinker” until I slipped over the edge and found myself in the hospital with alcohol poisoning.
-On that day I was quite suddenly embarrassed to be asking that I not be termed a “problem drinker” on my public record.
+I used to be what is called a “gray area drinker.”
+At least I was a “gray area drinker” until I slipped over the edge and found myself in the hospital with alcohol poisoning.
+On that day, I was quite suddenly embarrassed to be asking that I not be termed a “problem drinker” on my public record.
 I felt angry and a bit resentful to have been exposed as maybe not so in control, but I was also frightened that I couldn’t stop drinking on my own.
 For me, stopping drinking, giving up my “wine o’clock” routine, was something that I had hoped I would never have to do.
-In the end however, it was the best choice I ever made.
-The first four weeks alcohol-free can be difficult to maneuver but if I did it you can do it too!
+In the end, however, it was the best choice I ever made.
+The first four weeks alcohol-free can be difficult to maneuver, but if I did it, you can do it too!

 What did I do to get through my first four weeks alcohol free?

 - Changed my mindset from wanting to want to quit drinking to “I am now a nondrinker, no ifs ands or buts.
 There is no turning back”.

 - Post here every day.
 Even if it’s just a reply to someone else’s post.
 Post something.